 [Feature Focus] Exact Path’s Adaptive Learning Paths

-It’s a new school year, and you are about to face a classroom of bright and shining faces whom you know very little about.
-Maybe a few come with instructions, but for the most part, you are starting with a blank slate.
+Each school year brings a classroom of bright and shining faces whom you are just getting to know.
 How do you ensure that students are working on the right lesson at just the right time?
 Every student’s strengths and opportunity areas are different—making sure that you have tools that recognize those nuances and help you adjust instruction appropriately is critical.
-And that’s where our newest program for individualized learning, Edmentum Exact Path, comes into play.
+And that’s where our K-12 program for individualized learning, Edmentum Exact Path, comes into play.

-A couple of weeks ago, we took a closer look at Exact Path’s approach to assessment to explore how our research-based adaptive diagnostic assessments and formative Progress Checks are used side by side to pinpoint each learner’s unique abilities and measure growth.
-This week, we turn our attention to the next piece of the puzzle—the adaptive learning paths that are created as a result of each diagnostic administration.
+Previously, we took a closer look at Exact Path’s approach to assessment to explore how our research-based adaptive diagnostic assessments and formative Progress Checks are used side by side to pinpoint each learner’s unique abilities and measure growth.
+Here, we turn our attention to the next piece of the puzzle—the adaptive learning paths that are created as a result of each diagnostic administration.
 It is no longer enough to expect assessment technology to simply assess; it should provide next steps as well.
 Otherwise, without clear and immediate next steps to engage students in learning, we as teachers know all too well that those precocious little faces will soon be running with scissors (and getting into all other kinds of trouble).

 Let’s dive right in and get a better understanding of Exact Path’s approach to instruction and the adaptive learning paths.